-Sticking to a wedding budget is challenging for even the most financial savvy and spreadsheet-obsessed couples.
+Sticking to a wedding budget is challenging for even the most financially savvy and spreadsheet-obsessed couples.
 It’s bound to happen—especially if this is the first wedding you’ve ever planned.
-There’s a lot of incentive to do your big day right and, similarly there’s a lot of pressure to make it feel and look as special as possible.
+There’s a lot of incentive to do your big day right and, similarly, there’s a lot of pressure to make it feel and look as special as possible.
 And that requires a bit of funds.

 Establishing your wedding budget needs to be one of the first things on your wedding planning checklist.
 Before you reach out to vendors, you need to know how much money you have to spend for their services—and you need to be realistic.
 It’s a great idea to plan a budget-friendly wedding, but if you only plan for the best case spending scenario, you may go overboard later.

 Start at the drawing board.
 You’ll want to sit down with your significant other and anyone else helping to fund the wedding.
 Discuss the total amount that you have to work with and then decide how much to allot for each vendor category.
 The main groupings in order of most commonly more expensive to less expensive:

 As you can see, it’s a long list.
 Your budget is going to spread across several expenses that may not stay stagnant all the way up to your wedding day.
 Do your research to figure out the average other couples in your financial range spend on each of these services.
 If you start too low, you may have a hard time sticking there if it’s simply not the industry standard for what you want.
 We recommend setting small budgets for each of these categories and including a set amount of wiggle room, as well.